CPK Insurance

 How to Buy Professional Liability Insurance

 Because the Washington Office of the Insurance Commissioner regulates the market, it is smart to compare policy language, not just price.
-Washington businesses should compare quotes from multiple carriers, and the state market includes carriers such as State Farm, PEMCO, GEICO, Progressive, and USAA in the broader insurance landscape.
+Washington businesses should compare quotes from multiple carriers, and the state market includes a range of insurers in the broader insurance landscape.
 For professional liability, availability and appetite can vary by carrier, so ask whether the quote is claims-made, how the retroactive date is handled, and whether defense costs are inside or outside the limit.
 If your work crosses Seattle, Tacoma, Spokane, Bellevue, Everett, or Olympia, confirm that your service territory and client types are described accurately.

 When reviewing professional liability insurance requirements in Washington, focus on whether a contract requires specific limits, additional insured wording, or proof of coverage by a set date.
 If your business is growing, add new services before renewal rather than after a claim.
-An independent agent can compare options across carriers and help align the policy to your industry risk profile, especially when your work changes across projects or locations.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options and align the policy to your industry risk profile, especially when your work changes across projects or locations.

 How to Save on Professional Liability Insurance